 In this article, we’ll talk about two key TOFU objectives: Brand Awareness and Reach.
 As you will see, these two are very closely connected.
 It is common for advertisers to confuse them, and they do not know how to use them effectively.
-In fact, Meta Ads Manager used to offer both objectives separately but merged them in March 2022.
+In fact, Facebook Ads Manager used to offer both objectives separately but merged them in 2022.

 Let’s take a closer look.

 Imagine the following scenario: Christmas is just around the corner, and you want to buy your partner a smartwatch as a present.
 It would be the quickest to order the watch online.
 You open the Amazon app on your phone and search for fitness watches.

 What motivated you to open Amazon?